alejandroaviles/sMGPT/README.md

 #

 Run the the notebooks 0_All.nb in folders code/ and codeNW/.
-Then, run the file multipoles.nb.
+Then, run the file pk_EFT_IR.nb to obtain the IR-resummed EFT 1-loop power spectrum:

+pk[k_, mu_, b1_, b2_, bs2_, b3nl_, alpha0_, alpha2_, alpha4, ctilde , alphashot0_, alphashot2_, PshotP_]

+and compute its multipoles.

+b1, b2, bs2 and b3nl are the bias parameters. alpha0, alpha2, alpha4 the leading order EFT params, and ctilde the Next-to-leading order EFT param.
+The total shot noise is given by Pshot = PshotP (alphashot0 + alphashot2 k^2 mu^2).
+Hence, PshotP is intended to be fixed to the Poissonian noise 1/n, and alphashot0 a correction.

 The input power spectra should be located in input/ where you can find a code PNW.nb to compute the non-wiggle power spectrum.

 In the modules code/0_params.m and codeNW/0_params.m you should specify the route to the power spectra with and without wiggles.
 There you can specify the kind of perturbative kernels used.

 Please contact me for any doubt.